JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 * Dictionary is better.

 The main disadvantage are:
-* The default builder sometimes failed to build the project - Properties files are not build - Not sure why - The workaroud is to use maven(or maven plugin) to rebuild it.
+* The default builder sometimes failed to build the project - Properties files are not build - Not sure why - The workaround is to use maven(or maven plugin) to rebuild it.
 * The maven plugin is good, but is not treated as the first-class member as what Eclipse does.
 * It consumes more memory than Eclipse.